abinthaneya/mass-timber-mcs/README.md

 \## Notes on runtime + caching

 Several Post analyses can be slow.
-Cached outputs are stored in:
+Saved outputs are stored in:

 \- `MCS\_Model/Post/Results/PlotBundles/`

-If PlotBundles are present, scripts typically load cached arrays instead of recomputing them.
-To trigger a new run, change the output/bundle name used in the script (or delete the cached bundle directory and rerun).
+If PlotBundles are present, scripts typically load saved runs instead of recomputing them.
+To trigger a new run, change the output/bundle name used in the script (or delete the saved bundle directory and rerun).